bantu07/Data-Science-Linear-Regression/README.md

 # Data-Science
-This repository includes all the Machine learning algorithms and R codes will be uploading Python files soon.
+This repository includes all the Machine learning algorithms and its respective R codes.